serifpersia/rhythmlux/README.md

 ## Hardware
 - Supported boards: ESP32, ESP32 S2 & ESP32 S3 4MB, 8MB and 16MB
-- Supported LED strip WS2812B any density can work, 144/m 60/m 30/m
+- Supported LED strip WS2812B(NEOPIXEL) any density can work, 144/m 60/m 30/m
-- Auto install firmwares have hard coded 176 number of leds, modify esp32 arduino ide ino code with your number of leds if you need more
+- Auto install firmwares have hard coded 176 number of leds, modify & upload esp32 arduino ide ino code with your number of leds if you need more
 - Female to male jumper cables x3